DimaZeland/Java-Software-Engineer/07-JUnit5/02-junit5-trainer/README.md

 ### ⚙️ The project uses:

+- Java SE 17 LTS (for distributing a portable code for desktops and servers)
 - Apache Maven (project build system)
 - Lombok library (to reduce the code in the classes)
 - PostgreSQL database